Layout — Smart UI JavaScript API

 "vertical"

-<smart-tab-layout-group orientation='horizontal'></smart-tab-layout-group>
+<smart-tab-layout-group orientation="horizontal"></smart-tab-layout-group>

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-const tablayoutgroup = document.querySelector('smart-tab-layout-group');
+const el = document.querySelector('smart-tab-layout-group');

-let orientation = tablayoutgroup.orientation;
+const orientation = el.orientation;

 Specifies the alignment or placement of the group of tab items within the tab container.
 This determines whether the tabs are positioned, for example, at the start, center, end, or distributed evenly along the container.